 Geneva Airport Guide

 Located 4km northwest of the city centre, Geneva International airport serves as major gateway to the numerous surrounding ski resorts.
-With a location which runs along the Swiss-French border and has terminals that can be accessed from both countries, Geneva is perfect for mountain access in either country.
+With a location running along the Swiss-French border Geneva airport has terminals that can be accessed from both countries.
+This location makes Geneva a popular transport hub for travelling to ski resorts in both France and Switzerland.

-Originally known as Cointrin – the airport started in 1919 as simply a field where planes could land if they risked it.
-Almost 100 years on and Geneva is rated as one of the top airports in Europe where one plane takes off or lands every minute and over 15 million passengers arrive every year.
+Originally known as Cointrin – the airport started in 1919 as a field where planes could land at their own risk.
+Almost 100 years on and Geneva is rated as one of the top airports in Europe where one plane takes off or lands every minute and over 15 million passengers arrive each year.

 Passenger numbers have grown consistently for almost thirty years, and look set to continue in the future as more airlines offer services to this clean and efficient airport.
 One large single runway serves two passenger terminals – Terminal 1 where the majority of flights land, and Terminal 2 which is predominantly kept for charter flights during the winter.

-Incoming and outgoing flights are mainly from within the European area, but Geneve does serve some long-haul destinations such as North America and China.
-Major airlines using Geneva airport for scheduled and charter flights include; British Airways, Easyjet, Flybe, Jet2, TUI, Aer Lingus and many others.
+Incoming and outgoing flights are mainly from within the European area, but Geneva airport does also serve long-haul destinations such as North America and China.
+Major airlines using Geneva airport for scheduled and charter flights include; British Airways, Easyjet, Flybe, Jet2, Aer Lingus and many others.